 2. Do you earn a lot of points because you travel for work?

 I don’t travel for work anymore.
 I used to travel quite a bit back in 2014-2015, but that all stopped.
 In the past three years, I’ve only traveled three times for work (once to Indiana, and twice to Florida).
 So this tells you that the source of my points earning were not from business travel.

 3. So how in the world do you earn all of these points?

 I started applying for one credit card which led to another.
 My wife and I go on a two-player mode.
 I apply for one under my name, I get the bonus points.
 She applies for one under her name, and she, too, gets another bonus.
 We also use our cards for specific needs.
 I’ll go over that further down below.

 Last year alone, we booked 8 trips all over the world, and used nearly two million points.
 It wasn’t all because of one credit card.
 But we have over 15 credit cards (gasp).
 Some folks I know have more.
 But it’s not about having all of these open credit cards, it’s knowing the value that these cards give you.
 I don’t claim to know all of the benefits of my credit cards but I have a good high level understanding of what they can do for me.

 5. How’s your credit score?

 One easily assumes that having all of these credit cards have got to affect our credit score negatively.
 Actually, since starting this hobby, I’ve only seen my score rise instead of my credit score going down.
 Without divulging my actual score, I can tell you that we had no problem purchasing two new cars and one of them, we were given 0% interest rate.
-You have to have excelled credit rating to be offered with 0% interest rate.
+You have to have excellent credit rating to be offered with a 0% interest rate.